scott-kunkel/scott-kunkel.github.io/content/about.md

 I'm increasingly interested in ways that linguistics can be used to uncover and help rectify societal inequalities.

-I'm a firm believer in open science practices and in keeping research as accessible and inclusive as possible.
+I'm a firm advocate for open science practices and for making research as accessible and inclusive as possible.

 🌱 Beyond research, I enjoy hiking, vegan cooking, reading about ethics and anarchism, and listening to music (my tastes typically vacillate between ambient and sludge metal).